Private members-only forum

 CP

-Looking for advice on this situation.
+Not gonna lie, looking for advice on this situation.
 Do I Need a Professional Corporation for My Consulting Practice in CA?
-Any guidance would be greatly appreciated.
+Anyone been in this spot?

 Details: I'm in a situation where I need to understand my legal options.
 Has anyone dealt with something similar?